Tommy's Place/12 Adler Place: History

 By the time she came to San Francisco, she quickly became a local figure.
 Tommy socialized with gangsters, enjoyed gambling, used the men's bathroom, and frequently played liar's dice with Walter Keane.
 Tommy was also known for her style.
 She had a short hairstyle, drove a Cadillac convertible, and wore expensive double-breasted suits with a fedora.
 As described by Pat Bond, a lesbian activist and community historian: "[S]he made a lot of money and she would go with hookers a lot.
 And she would buy them fur coats and John Fredericks [sic] hats.
 [A]nything you wanted, Tommy could get it for you.
-You wanted a watch, she’d bring out forty watches.
+You wanted a watch, she'd bring out forty watches.
 She liked being a gangster, like Frank Sinatra, that kind of [thing].
 She was in drag from the time she was twelve.
 All her life."
 In 1948, Vasu opened Tommy's Joint with Jeanne Sullivan, her girlfriend, Grace Miller, and Joyce van der Veer.
 The bar was located at 299 Broadway Street in a four-story brick building.
 The bar was located in the bottom two levels of the building, and the floors were covered in sawdust, reminiscent of another local lesbian bar, Mona's 440 Club.
 The two upper levels of the building were occupied by The Firenze Hotel, which was known as a location to meet with sex workers.
 Some local historians claimed that Tommy worked as a pimp.
-According to FoundSF: "The 299 Broadway site was where businessmen from the nearby financial district could find a willing hooker out of sight of prying eyes at places like Paoli’s.
+According to FoundSF: "The 299 Broadway site was where businessmen from the nearby financial district could find a willing hooker out of sight of prying eyes at places like Paoli's.
 Stevedores from the docks close by also partook of the hookers on paydays.
 The hookers were the girlfriends of the butches who hung out there."
 In 1952, the bar moved to 529 Broadway Street, where it was renamed Tommy's Place.
 When this happened, Tommy's Place became connected with another lesbian bar, 12 Adler Place.
 For all intents and purposes, the two bars were one bar.
 They shared a staircase and a liquor license.
-The bars were connected with a split-level mezzanine.
+The bars were connected with a split-level mezzanine, the bottom two floors operated as a bar, while the top two floors acted as a hotel, for prostitution.
 At Tommy's Place, the liquor license was under Sullivan's name, who owned a 94% stake of the liquor license in total.
 At 12 Adler Place, the remaining 6% of liquor license was in Miller's and van der Veer's names.
 Vasu could not have the liquor license in her name due to previous convictions.